Rashad Eyyubov

-Rashad Eyyubov (Rəşad Eyyubov; born on 3 December 1992 in Sumgayit) is an Azerbaijani football player who plays for Zira in the Azerbaijan Premier League.
+Rashad Eyyubov (Rəşad Eyyubov; born on 3 December 1992 in Sumgayit) is an Azerbaijani football coach and former player.
+He is a coach of the Azerbaijan national football team.

 Career

 Club

 On 22 May 2017, Eyyubov signed a one-year contract with Sumgayit FK.

 On 12 June 2018, Eyyubov signed a one-year contract with Neftçi PFK, but left by mutual consent on 20 December 2018.

 On 18 July 2020, he signed a one-year contract with Zira FK.

 International

 On 17 November 2015 Eyyubov made his senior international debut for Azerbaijan game against Moldova.

+After retirement

+After ending his football career, he worked as the coach of the U19 team and the reserve team at Sabah.
+In February 2024, he was appointed as an assistant coach for the main team.
+On 7 January 2025 Eyyubov was appointed as a coach of the Azerbaijan national football team.